reduxjs/reselect/README.md

 });
 ```

-### How do I use Reselect with Immutable.js?
+### Q: How do I use Reselect with Immutable.js?

-Selectors created with `createSelector` should work just fine with Immutable.js data structures.
+A: Selectors created with `createSelector` should work just fine with Immutable.js data structures.

-If your selector is recomputing and you don't think the state has changed, make sure you are aware of which Immutable.js update methods *always* return a new object and which update methods only return a new object when the update actually *changes* the collection.
+If your selector is recomputing and you don't think the state has changed, make sure you are aware of which Immutable.js update methods **always** return a new object and which update methods only return a new object **when the collection actually changes**.

 ```js
 import Immutable from 'immutable';